vmware-tanzu/tanzu-dev-portal/content/guides/service-routing-istio-refarch/index.md

 #### Access Privilege Required to Create a Certificate and Gateway

 - All application teams are responsible for their service mesh.
-- An application team can have the following namespaces seperated by network policy.
+- An application team can have the following namespaces separated by network policy.
   - istio-system
   - cert-manager
   - Dev